and the calm is deep where the quiet waters flow

 “We can’t let anyone get in here, then,” the boy said.

 “Exactly.
 Now let me ask you again: did you come here with someone you can ask for help?
 A master from your sect, perhaps?
 Someone with the tools and experience needed for such an exorcism.”

 The boy blushed a bright red.
 The line of his lips thinned.

-Wei Wuxian idly tapped the blade of the sword against rock.
+Wei Wuxian idly tapped the blade of the sword against the rocky wall at his back.
 The sound that his knocking produced echoed darkly inside the wide mouth of the cave.

 “Stop that!” the boy said with another shiver.
 “Fine, all right, I came with my Uncle.
 Happy now?”